Saar1009/K-Means/README.md

 # SymNMF: Symmetric Non-negative Matrix Factorization for Clustering

-This project is an implementation of the Symmetric Non-negative Matrix Factorization (SymNMF) clustering algorithm, developed as part of the "Software Project" course (0368-2161).
+This project is an implementation of the Symmetric Non-negative Matrix Factorization (SymNMF) clustering algorithm, developed as part of the "Software Project" course.

 The implementation uses a hybrid **Python** and **C** approach.
 The core computationally intensive calculations are written in C for performance, and these functions are wrapped and exposed to a Python interface using the Python C API.
 The project also includes an analysis script that compares the clustering quality of this SymNMF implementation against the K-Means algorithm using the Silhouette score.